vallerydelexy/nextjs-mdx-sqlite/posts/essential-cli-tui-tools-for-developers.md

 cover: images/kubectx.gif
 ---

-We, developers, spend a lot of time in our terminal.
+As developers, we spend a lot of time in our terminal.
 Or maybe we could spend even more, because there are so many great CLI/TUI tools that can boost the developer productivity, or just be fun to use.

 This article contains a categorized list of CLIs / TUIs I personally use and those widely adopted in the development community.